-The following section demonstrates how to validate session tokens against the Hanko backend.
-The specific implementation for retrieving the session token cookie will vary depending on your framework.
+The following function validates session tokens against the Hanko backend.
+The implementation for retrieving the session token cookie will vary depending on your framework.

 Copy